futin/promises-to-retry/readme.md

 Description of each API can be found below, as well as an example of how to use the method.
 Additionally, there are couple of tests provided which can serve as a guideline also.

+Additionally [reflectAllPromises](#reflectallpromises--promisearrayany) can accept simple non-function promises if retry mechanism is not required.

 ## reflectAllPromises ⇒ <code>Promise.&lt;Array.&lt;any&gt;&gt;</code>
 This method resolves all promises in parallel without failing, logs an error if there is logger provided and displays a final status of executed promise.
 It can be "resolved" or "rejected".
 If "rejected", it also provides a reference to rejected function that returns a promise.
-The purpose is to continue with the execution of all promises even if some of them were rejected
+The purpose is to continue with the execution of all promises even if some of them were rejected.

 **Kind**: global constant